Lake District Itinerary For Families

 If you’ve brought your bikes with you, there is a cycling route from Claife Viewing Station to Wray Castle that takes you along the western shore of Lake Windermere, and arriving by bike is encouraged, although limited parking is available too.

 You can also arrive by ferry from Ambleside or the Brockholes Visitor centre, and Ambleside is a great place for a wander around the shops, should that take your fancy.
+Check out our guide on things to do in Ambleside.

 When visiting the Lake District, there are two things that are unmissable during your stay; taking to the waters on one of the lakes, and walking in the Lakeland fells.
 So with that in mind, we wanted to fill the next couple of days with plenty of outdoor activities, perfect for getting the most out of your Lake District family experience.